 The partners renamed the firm, Hollenbach, Dietrich & Co.
 In buying the business they also acquired the Penn Street building.
 It became the permanent home of the firm.
 The two had advanced merchandising ideas for the times.
 Barrels of whiskey, rum and brandy lined the walls and a customer could sample the goods before purchasing.
 In those days one dollar would be enough buy a full gallon of decent whiskey.

-Hollenbach and his partner also showed considerable talent in marketing their whiskey brands.
+Hollenbach and his partner also demonstrated considerable talent in marketing their whiskey brands.
 As shown on a trade card here, they adopted as a trademark a keystone -- Pennsylvania being the Keystone State--emblazoned with a red star.
 Advertising a long distance phone meant that the firm solicited mail orders.
 They featured only two brands but marketed them vigorously.
 One whiskey was named “Hodico,” an anagram of Hollenbach’s and Dietrich’s names.
 The firm’s other brand was “Social Rye”.
 Its label featured a colorful scene of three gents sitting around a table drinking.
 As shown here, that whiskey could be purchased in both quarts and flasks.

 Hollenbach, Dietrich were not distillers but blenders of whiskey to meet standards of taste for their two brands.
 Their raw product almost certainly came from the many distilleries that dotted the Pennsylvania landscape at that time.
 Like many liquor dealers Hollenbach, Dietrich distributed multiple giveaway items to favored customers.
-Shot glasses and jigger glasses were issue for Social Rye.
+Shot glasses and jigger glasses were issued for Social Rye.
 The slogan on the glasses -- “Pure and Old”-- was a nod to the national campaign for pure food and beverage that had its culmination in the Pure Food and Drug Act in 1906.
-A more expensive gift item was the fancy paperweight shown here, no doubt the product of a nearby Pennsylvania glass house.
+A more expensive gift item was the fancy paperweight shown below, no doubt the product of a nearby Pennsylvania glass house.
 For Hodico whiskey the partners issued a tip tray featuring a “Gibson Girl-like” figure with considerable bare bosom visible.
 The slogan for this whiskey was “Every Drop a Pleasure.”

 The partners also sold other brands of spirits beside their own.
 Among them were several that claimed to have medicinal values.
 “Malakof Bitters,” was such a nostrum, a product of a Belgian firm with offices in New York.
 Often marketed as a remedy, it eventually was exposed as merely a “liquor compound” by U.S. Food and Drug officials.
 Hollenbach, Dietrich also marketed “Duffy’s Pure Malt Whiskey,” another alcoholic product that masqueraded as medicine.